Warpath (comics): Training

 Warpath is well versed in hand-to-hand combat, which is enhanced by his superhuman reflex/reaction rate and eye/ear-hand/foot coordination.
 He was trained in unarmed combat under the guidance of Emma Frost.
 He gained extensive training in the use of the staff by his long-time teammate Shatterstar, whom he eventually matched in a record time of only a dozen tries.
 He wields a pair of bowie knives composed of vibranium, given to him by Storm, with which he has proved to be highly proficient.

 James is also a skilled hunter and tracker in his native Apache tradition.

 Supernatural capabilities

-Ghost Rider activated limited Apache shaman abilities within James, in order to help him fight the Demon Bear.
+Ghost Rider activated limited Apache shaman abilities within James to help him fight the Demon Bear.
 He could perceive the creature's wounds and the resulting spirit energy when it was destroyed.